Ryan Kesler: Anaheim Ducks (2014–2020)

+After missing the first 37 games of the 2017–18 season due to hip surgery in the 2017 off-season, Kesler made his season debut on December 27, 2017, in a 4–1 loss to the Vegas Golden Knights.
+Kesler finished the season playing in 44 games with eight goals and six assists for 14 points followed by a goalless performance with two assists and points in all four playoff games in the 2018 playoffs, where the Ducks would get swept in the first round by the San Jose Sharks.

+On March 5, 2019, Kesler played his 1,000th NHL game, against the Arizona Coyotes, becoming the 333rd player in NHL history to do so.
+Kesler ended the 2018–19 season playing in 60 games with five goals and a career low in assists (three) for eight points as the Ducks missed the playoffs for the first time since 2012 and the first time in Kesler's tenure with the Ducks.

 In May 2019, Kesler underwent hip resurfacing surgery and missed the entire 2019–20 season.
-In the fall of 2019, Kesler was diagnosed with Crohn's disease.
+In the fall of 2019, shortly into the season, Kesler was also diagnosed with Crohn's disease.

 He also sat out both the 2020–21 and 2021–22 seasons.
 At the advent of the 2021–22 season, Kesler declared he would not play in the NHL again.
 On March 21, 2022, the remainder of Kesler's NHL contract was traded to the Vegas Golden Knights along with John Moore as part of a deal that saw Evgenii Dadonov and a conditional second-round pick in the 2023 or 2024 draft go to Anaheim.
 However, the trade went into dispute due to Dadonov's no-trade clause.
 On March 23, the NHL officially cancelled the trade.